pnxguide/jdaidb/README.md

 - Create a table using a `CREATE TABLE` statement.
 However, it is not based on the SQL-92 standard.
 Please check out the `src/test_jdaidb.py` for the precise syntax.
 - Insert a row into a table using a `INSERT INTO` statement
 - Drop a table using a `DROP TABLE` statement.

+## Overview
+There are multiple components in `jdaidb` as described below:
+- `catalog`: The collection of code maintaining the system catalog for `jdaidb`
+- `common`: The collection of utility code (e.g., files)
+- `interface`: The collection of code making an interface (e.g., command-line interface)
+- `parser`: The collection of code for parsing the SQL statement and executing it
+- `query_engine`: The collection of code for executing the parsed SQL statement
+- `storage_manager`: The collection of code for managing database storage and buffer pool

+## Assignment #1 - Database Storage (Due: January 13th, 2025 11:59 PM)
+The first assignment will be on the `storage_manager` component.
+In short, you will need to implement the `buffer_pool` code and make the `core` code utilizes it.

+In order to do so, you will need to understand the code in the `storage_manager` component and other relevant components.

 ### Part A - Understanding Storage Manager
 Firstly, to understand the storage manager, you will need to understand the role of typical storage managers first.
 We did it in the class, by the way.